akash2061/Docker-Sandbox/docker-cheatsheet.md

 Have a look at the [repository] of images offered by Docker.

+Have a look at the [Quickref] by Quickref/Docker.

 ### Optional Post Installation Steps

 To create the docker group and add your user: